Compling2-Spring2022-SBU/main/README.md

 - We looked at examples of how to define [sequences](code/strings.lhs) and [trees](trees.lhs) in haskell and considered some functions over them.
+- For Thursday:
+  - Read chapter 8 through 8.5 of Hutton (not 8.6 and beyond).
+  - Read chapter 7.1 and 7.2 of Hutton (not beyond for now).

 ### Thu 17 Feb 2022